-If a person has been ill, but is not positive for COVID-19, they can return to school:
+If a person has been ill and tested negative for COVID-19, they can return to school:

-- After 24 hours without a fever (temperature of 100.0 or higher) or signs of fever (chills, flushing, sweating, feeling warm), without the use of fever reducing medicine (e.g., Tylenol). - If they have been diagnosed with another condition and have a healthcare provider written note stating they are clear to return to school.
+- After 24 hours without a fever (temperature of 100.0 or higher) or signs of a fever (chills, flushing, sweating, feeling warm), without the use of fever-reducing medicine (e.g., Tylenol).
+Additionally, no Covid-19 symptoms are present. - If they have been diagnosed with another condition and have a healthcare provider written note stating they are clear to return to school.